 In recent years a lot of attention has been given to modeling and synthesis of bus architectures.
 Most of the work has been done in optimizing communication architectures for specific designs.
-In [7], Gogniat et al. describe mechanism for interfacing HW/SW interfaces for co-design of embedded systems.
-Ortega et. al look at a retargettable modeling scheme for maximum utilization of bus bandwidth in [8].
-However, they focus mostly on reactive real time systems.
-Vahid and Tauro [10] propose using a parameterized communication library.
-Rowson et. al propose the Interface based design methodology [9] that also aims at successive refinement of communication from abstract tokens to implementation.
+In [5], Gogniat et al. describe mechanism for interfacing HW/SW interfaces for co-design of embedded systems.
+Ortega et. al look at a retargettable modeling scheme for maximum utilization of bus bandwidth in [6].